 As humans, it’s easy to think of yourself as the Hero, with others as your supporting cast.
-But to succeed, make your client the Hero—with your agency as their trusty Helper.
+But to succeed, make your client the Hero—with your agency as their trusty Guide (aka Helper or Mentor).

 Why?
 Everyone wants to be the Hero of their own life.
 When your agency makes each client the Hero, clients want to keep you around, to help them reach even greater success.